FLORIDAMAN349/Russian-Roullete/Readme.md

 I do not take any responsability for damages done with this malware please use a virtual machine This malware is written in python

+How to use:

+Download the file
+Run it in command prompt

 How it works:

 If you feel lucky you can run the file